Ricardokevins/Kevinpro-NLP-demo/README.md

 3. **Transformer implement and useful NLP toolkit**：[Ricardokevins/EasyTransformer: Quick start with strong baseline of Bert and Transformer without pretrain (github.com)](https://github.com/Ricardokevins/EasyTransformer)

 # What's New ~~

+## 2022.1.28
+1. Rebuild the code structure in Transformer.
+Make Code Easier to Use and deploy
+2. Add Examples: Denoise-Pretrain in Transformer (Easy to use)
 ## 2022.1.16
 1. Update use Seq2Seq Transformer to Modeling Medical QA task   (Tuing on 55w pairs of Chinese Medical QA data) More detail to be seen in README.md of Transformer/MedQAdemo/
 2. Update new Trainer and useful tools